irenmax/arcy-gmail/README.md

 - [ ] Color of "Send" button in email reply
 - [ ] Background color of Toasts
 - [ ] Color of element on drag&drop

+## ChangeLog
+### 04/29/2023
+- improved header background and icons
+- search field now is better colored
+- colored the sidebar if Chat and Meet is active (other apps are not supported yet)